-The streamers waving to the wind,
+The streamers waving in the wind,

-When Black-eyed Susan came on board,
+When black-eyed Susan came aboard,

-Oh where shall I my true love find?
+‘Oh! where shall I my true love find!

 Tell me, ye jovial sailors, tell me true,

-Oh William, who high upon the yard,
+William, who high upon the yard

-Rocked with the billows to and fro,
+Rock’d with the billow to and fro,